uyentmai271/uyentmai271/README.md

 ## Hi there 👋
 👨‍💻 About Me:

-Hi, I'm Uyen Mai, currently pursuing a Master’s in Computer Systems Technology with a concentration in Business Administration.
+Hi, I'm Uyen Mai, currently pursuing a Master’s in Computer Systems Technology with Business concentration.
 With over 6 years of professional experience in the non-life insurance sector, I am now transitioning into a Business Analyst role, combining my industry knowledge with advanced data analytics and technical skills.

 I am passionate about exploring data-driven solutions, improving operational processes, and building innovative systems to support businesses